 The following procedure for INCOME REDUCTION REVIEW is as follows:

-- The 2018-19 FAFSA with valid 2016 Income/Tax Information must be on file in the UNMC Financial Aid Office before requesting the review.
+- The 2021-2022 FAFSA with valid 2019 Income/Tax Information must be on file in the UNMC Financial Aid Office before requesting the review.
 Our office will not consider income reduction reviews until a valid FAFSA with 2019 income/asset information is on file.

 - Submit a written request to email@example.com with subject line: INCOME REDUCTION REVIEW.
 Provide a written explanation for the request.
 Our office will review the request and advise the student and/or parents of the appropriate documentation required for the income reduction review.